Psalm 100 – A Psalm of Thanksgiving for All Lands

 Make a joyful shout to the Lord, all you lands!

 Come before His presence with singing.

 a.
-Make a joyful shout to the LORD: Unlike the several previous psalms, Psalm 100 does not begin with a declaration of God’s sovereignty or character.
-It begins with the simple and direct exhortation to all you lands that they should praise God with a joyful shout.
+Make a joyful shout to the Lord: Unlike the several previous psalms, Psalm 100 does not begin with a declaration of God’s sovereignty or character.
+It begins with the simple and direct exhortation to all you lands to praise God with a joyful shout.
 This is a call to the nations, extending far beyond Israel’s borders.

 i.
 A joyful shout: “The original word signifies a glad shout, such as loyal subjects give when their king appears among them.
 Our happy God should be worshipped by a happy people; a cheerful spirit is in keeping with his nature, his acts, and the gratitude which we should cherish for his mercies.”
 (Spurgeon)

 ii.
-“The joyful noise is not the special contribution of the tone-deaf, still less of the convivial, but the equivalent in worship to the homage-shout or fanfare to a king.”
+“The joyful noise is…the equivalent in worship to the homage-shout or fanfare to a king.”
 (Kidner)

 iii.
 All you lands: “The nations must recognize who the Lord is.
 He is Yahweh, by whose grace and blessings his people exist.
 The nations too are invited to sing hymns to the Lord and to worship him.”
 (VanGemeren)